Compass School Manager

 * Photo I.D. is required for those not already known to the school.
 Please refer to the section on Nominated Emergency Contacts in this handbook for more details.

-In an emergency, or if at short-notice parents/carers are unable to collect their child at the end of the school day, students will be taken to PM's Extended School Day service (Waabiny) at 3:15pm*.
+In an emergency, or if at short-notice parents/carers are unable to collect their child at the end of the school day, students will be taken to the School Office Administration at 3:15pm*.

 Staff will continue to try and contact a parent/carer or emergency contact for the child(ren).
-If not collected by 3:30pm, the child(ren) will be signed in to the service and the "on the day" booking fee will apply*.
+If not collected by 3:30pm, the child(ren) will be signed in to stay at TheirCare and charged the "on the day rate".

-* Please refer to the Extended School Day page for further details.
+* Please refer to the Outside School Hours Care page for further details.

 ** Photo I.D. is required for any carers collecting a student who is not already known to the school.

 If any of the contact details change for your family, please provide the new information by completing the update contact details form.

 Parents/carers are asked to provide at least one emergency contact in the event that the student's primary parents/carers cannot be contacted.
 By providing contact information for these people, you are authorising the school to allow them to collect your child(ren) from school in the event that they are unwell or in an emergency situation.
 Photo ID is required for anyone not already known to the School.

 No booklist requirements unless advised directly by class guides.
 The school supplies all required materials.

 * Click here for "Bring Your Own Device" Requirements.
 Applicable to Cycle 3 and above.